hashicorp/katakoda/terraform-provider-intro/order-create.md

 }
 </pre>

-Run `terraform apply` to create the order.
+Now apply this change to create the order.

+`terraform apply`{{execute T2}}

 Notice how the execution plan shows a proposed order, with additional information about the order.

-`terraform apply`{{execute T2}}

 Remember to confirm the apply step with a `yes`{{execute T2}}.